-In a small bowl, whisk together 1 cup plain yogurt, 3 tbs. crushed dill weed, juice of 1/2 lemon, ground white pepper to taste.
-Cover and refrigerate for an hour or more.
-When ready to cook, bring sauce to room temperature.
+In a small bowl, whisk together 1 cup plain yogurt, 3 tsp. crushed dill weed, juice of 1/2 lemon, ground white pepper to taste.

 Sprinkle Spanish paprika on both sides of a 1 lb. cod filet.
-Sauté the filet in a fry pan in a little olive oil and butter.
-Quickly brown on each side, so moist and not overcooked.
-Remove from skillet and spoon sauce over cod.
-Serve with rice and fresh asparagus vinaigrette.
-Serves 2.
+Sauté the filet in a fry pan in a little olive oil and butter, quickly browning on each side, so moist and not overcooked.

 Any fresh firm white fish or clams can be used as well.